Stable Higgs bundles and Hermitian-Einstein metrics on non-K\"ahler manifolds: The bound from stability

-Since $\ti h_i$ converge strongly in $L^2$ to $h_\infty\neq0$ almost everwhere, we know $h_\infty$ has a strictly positive eigenvalue.
-Thus almost everywhere $h^0_\infty$ has at least one nonzero eigenvalue, and hence $rk\,(h^0_\infty)\geq1$.
-This implies: \be rk(\F)=rk(\pi)=rk\, (I-h^0_\infty)\leq r-1.\nonumber \ee On the other hand, since det$(h(t))=1$ along the Donaldson heat flow, because we are assuming that $\sup_X $Tr$(h)$ goes to $\infty$ we must have an eigenvalue of $h$ that goes to zero.
-Thus almost everywhere $h_\infty$ has an eigenvalue equal to zero, which implies $rk (\F)>0$.
+Since $h^0_\infty$ is non-degenerate, it must have at least one nonzero eigenvalue.
+Thus $rk\,(h^0_\infty)\geq1$ which implies \be rk(\F)=rk(\pi)=rk\, (I-h^0_\infty)\leq r-1.\nonumber \ee On the other hand we are assuming that $m(t_{k(j)})$ goes to infinity along every subsequence $k(j)$ (we have explicitly noted this is true for all $j$).
+Because det$(h(t))=1$ along the Donaldson heat flow we must have an eigenvalue of $\ti h^{\sigma_j}_{k(j)}$ that goes to zero.
+Thus almost everywhere $h^{\sigma_j}_\infty$ has an eigenvalue equal to zero, and by strong $L^2$ convergence almost everywhere $h^0_\infty$ has an eigenvalue equal to zero, which implies $rk (\F)>0$.
 So $\F$ is indeed a proper subsheaf of $E$.